pylint-dev/pylint/doc/faq.rst

 3.5 I need to run pylint over all modules and packages in my project directory.
 -------------------------------------------------------------------------------

-``pylint`` command by default accepts only list of python modules and packages.
-Putting directory which is not a package results in an error::
+By default the ``pylint`` command only accepts a list of python modules and packages.
+Using a directory which is not a package results in an error::

     pylint mydir